-Based on a pilot initiative by the Global Council for Science and the Environment (GCSE) and the GEO Directorate during the academic year 2020-2021 which included 10 students from different universities across the United States, GCSE has identified a clear opportunity to scale the program to engage more students not only in the US, but from other countries via member universities.
-The Global Science Diplomacy program will provide a structured learning opportunity to students in STEM, sustainability and environmental science, that exposes them to multilateralism and the use of science for actionable knowledge using the GEO as the focus for learning.
+Based on a pilot initiative by the Global Council for Science and the Environment (GCSE) and the GEO Secretariat during the academic year 2020-2021 which included 10 students from different universities across the United States, the Global Science Diplomacy Scholars program will provide a structured learning opportunity to students in STEM, sustainability and environmental science, that exposes them to multilateralism and the use of science for actionable knowledge using the GEO as the focus for learning.
 Masters and Ph.D. students at member institutions will be invited to apply.

-- Convene and support a cohort of students through the GSD who build relationships through the year and share a value for, an understanding of how to use the GEO across sectors and at all levels of government.
+- Convene and support a cohort of students through the program who build relationships through the year and share a value for, an understanding of how to use the GEO across sectors and at all levels of government.

-- Establish a GSD alumni network to ensure sustained connection and engagement by participating students long beyond the year of participation
+- Establish a GSD Fellows Alumni Network to ensure sustained connection and engagement by participating students long beyond the year of participation

-- Recognize students who complete the nine-month program and provide a capstone presentation that includes at least one aspect of the GEO with a certificate of completion
+- Recognize students who complete the nine-month program and provide a capstone presentation that includes at least one aspect of the GEO with a certificate of completion.